Northeast Temple and Market Company: The Northeast Temple

 The Temple was also the place of worship for the Saint Paul's Protestant Church.
 On Sunday November 10, 1901 at 7:30, an open-air service was taking place with over 500 people in attendance right outside the building.
 A runaway horse which was attached to an open buggy dashed in the crowd injuring four people and bruising others.
 The sixteen year-old driver was not able to control the animal.
 The buggy turned over and the driver fell to the ground.
 The horse was finally controlled by several men.
 The four injured were transported to Casualty Hospital.
-On the way to the hospital, several victims cried "Glory to God!" and sang hymns in spit of the patrol wagon driver asking them to remain quiet.
+On the way to the hospital, several victims cried "Glory to God!" and sang hymns in spite of the patrol wagon driver asking them to remain quiet.

 Other groups that used the temple: